 Before You Turn 65, Here’s What You Need to Know About Medicare

-Annoying.
-Difficult.
-Frustrating.
+“Annoying,” “difficult” and “frustrating.”
 For anyone who has applied to Medicare, these are the typical words that come to mind when describing the application process.
-“It’s ridiculously challenging to figure all this out, like comparing apples and zebras,” 68-year-old Jean Sommerfield told Kaiser Health News.

-Part of the problem is that there’s no easy, one-size-fits all coverage option.
-The other part of the problem is that in an underfunded system, everyone’s on their own to navigate through as best they can.
+Part of the problem is that there are no easy, one-size-fits-all coverage options.
+The other part of the problem is that in an underfunded system, everyone’s on their own to navigate through Medicare as best they can.

 10 Things to Know About Medicare